folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

   * `2`: fail if both query and filters and empty.

   For backwards compatibility, `false` (or omitting the argument altogether) is equivalent to `0` , and `true` is equivalent to `1`.

+  ## Components for filtering

+  Please, pay attention, there is a set of components to be used for filtering inside SearchAndSort component.
+Each component represents a wrapper on existing form element component e.g. MultiSelect or renders a set of elements working like one filter e.g. CheckboxFilter.
+After change returns data in format: {name: <String>, values: <ArrayOfObjects>}, where name -- is a filter name and values -- filter values.